Past Forward: Salisbury Museum for Future Generations

 MAKING IT HAPPEN

-£4.4m Project cost
+£5.1m Project cost

-£960k Donations and pledges received to date
+£1.2m Donations and pledges received

-This is an ambitious target, particularly in these turbulent times, but we have been positively encouraged to continue with our plans by the Heritage Fund and all those we have talked to about the project.
 The outcomes that the project promises to deliver are important and much needed, particularly as the museum seeks to play an active role in Salisbury’s recovery from recent events.

 You can donate to Past Forward online with JustGiving by clicking on the button below.
 Alternatively, you can download the donation form and return it to Salisbury Museum.